armory/docs/content/en/docs/armory-agent/agent-options.md

 The Agent needs access to its control plane (Spinnaker) as well to the various Kubernetes clusters it is configured to monitor.
 You can control which traffic should go through an HTTP proxy via the usual `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables.

 A common case is to force the connection back to the control plane via a proxy but bypass it for Kubernetes clusters.
-In that case, define the environment variable `HTTPS_PROXY=https://my.corporate.proxy` and use `kubernetes.noProxy: true` settings to not have to maintain the list of Kubernetes hosts in `NO_PROXY`.
+In that case, define the environment variable `HTTPS_PROXY=https://my.corporate.proxy` and use the `kubernetes.noProxy: true` setting to not have to maintain the list of Kubernetes hosts in `NO_PROXY`.

 ### Kubernetes Authorization

 The Agent should be configured to access each Kubernetes cluster it monitors with a service account.
 You can limit what Spinnaker can do via the role you assign to that service account.
-For example, perhaps you'd like Spinnaker to see `NetworkPolicies` but not deploy them.
+For example, if you'd like Spinnaker to see `NetworkPolicies` but not deploy them:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1